FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: Introduction

 \section{Introduction}

 Anomaly Detection (AD) refers to any technique that attempts to detect samples that are substantially distinct from the majority of other samples in a dataset.
 In recent years, Machine Learning algorithms for AD have become increasingly accurate, but at the cost of increased complexity.
 Self-supervised techniques, in particular, have made significant breakthroughs in terms of accuracy.
-However, most of these methods have complex training pipelines that involve performing extensive transformations and augmentations to the data during training.
-In this paper, we propose \lq{}\textbf{F}ew \textbf{S}hot an\textbf{OM}aly d\textbf{E}tection\rq{} (FewSOME), a deep one-class AD algorithm that performs at State-of-the-Art (SOTA) level with a fraction of the complexity of existing methods in terms of training data size and training time.
+However, most of these methods have complicated training pipelines that involve performing extensive transformations and augmentations to the data during training.
+Such complex algorithms are not suitable for the specific few-shot setting where only a few examples (i.e. shots) of the normal class exist and no examples of the anomalous class exist.
+In this paper, we propose \lq{}\textbf{Few} \textbf{S}hot an\textbf{OM}aly d\textbf{E}tection\rq{} (FewSOME), a deep one-class AD algorithm that performs at State-of-the-Art (SOTA) level with a fraction of the complexity of existing methods in terms of training data size and training time.
 FewSOME has a Siamese-like architecture that consists of multiple branches of neural networks where each neural network has shared weights.
-Datapoints are then input in tandem into each neural network during training with the objective of learning common features between datapoints.
+Data samples are input in tandem into each neural network during training with the objective of transforming the data samples to representations that are within close proximity of eachother.
 This architecture is suitable for AD given that Siamese Networks are known for making predictions about unknown class distributions \cite{siamese}.
-They have also been successfully applied to the similar task of identifying \lq{}bad data\rq{} in medical imaging datasets while training on few examples of the normal medical images \cite{semi}.
-As is common in recent AD techniques, FewSOME benefits from weight initialisation on ImageNet \cite{imagenet,igd,panda}.
-FewSOME is trained using our proposed loss, Stop Loss denoted as $L_{stop}$ with the aim of preventing the phenomenon known as \lq{}Representational Collapse\rq{}.
+As is common in recent AD techniques, FewSOME benefits from weight initialisation on the ImageNet dataset \cite{imagenet,igd,panda}.
+FewSOME is trained using our proposed loss, \lq{}Stop Loss\rq{} denoted as $L_{stop}$ to prevent \lq{}Representational Collapse\rq{}.
 Representational Collapse is a known issue in one-class AD tasks where the model learns to map all inputs to a constant output.
-However, recent advances in the field of representational learning with Siamese Networks \cite{simsiam} have aided us in developing $L_{stop}$ to prevent model collapse.
+Our proposed loss, \lq{}Stop Loss\rq{}, can prevent this and improve the robustness of the model.